Living Water: 75 years of water research at UNSW

 Water is an ancient, living thing.
 It has cycled through the atmosphere, soil, oceans and bodies for billions of years – shaping the land, creating habitats and sustaining life.
 As a crucial resource covering over 70% of the planet’s surface, water is at the centre of every community, holding social, economic and cultural importance.
 Extreme shifts in water patterns, from floods to droughts, disrupt an ecosystem’s delicate balance and impact the interconnected relationships among all forms of life.
 Yet, water remains adaptable and resilient.
 Despite growing threats posed by pollution, misuse and climate change, researchers remain committed to discovering solutions to safeguard our marine, freshwater and urban water systems.

-In celebration of UNSW's 75th anniversary, this exhibition is a collaboration between UNSW Library and UNSW Global Water Institute with funding support from the Faculty of Arts, Design & Architecture, Faculty of Business, Faculty of Engineering, Faculty of Law & Justice, Faculty of Science and UNSW Library.
+In celebration of UNSW's 75th anniversary, this exhibition was a collaboration between UNSW Library and UNSW Global Water Institute with funding support from the Faculty of Arts, Design & Architecture, Faculty of Business, Faculty of Engineering, Faculty of Law & Justice, Faculty of Science and UNSW Library.

 Header image: Operation Crayweed.
 Photographer: John Turnbull.